Sublinear-Time Computation in the Presence of Online Erasures: Introduction

 This lemma can be applied to our online-erasure-resilient testers for linearity and for sortedness with few distinct values.
 These testers have 1-sided error, i.e., they err only when the function is far from the property.
 We can amplify the success probability of the testers to $5/6$ for functions that are far from the property, without changing the asymptotic query complexity of the testers.
 In addition, the resulting testers have a small probability (specifically, at most $1/6$) of encountering an erasure during their computation.
 As a result, \Lem{no_erasures} implies online-corruption-resilient testers for these properties.
 Their performance is summarized in \Cors{linearity_corruptions}{sortedness_corrupt}.

 For the second type of computational tasks, we return to the motivation of the algorithm looking for evidence of fraud.
-In \Lem{detect}, we show that every nonadaptive, 1-sided error, online-erasure-resilient tester for any property $\cP$ can be modified so that, given access to an input function $f$ that is far from $\cP$ via an online-corruption oracle, it outputs a witness of $f$ not being in $\cP.$ This result applies to our testers for sortedness with few distinct values, linearity, and quadraticity.
+In \Lem{detect}, we show that every nonadaptive, 1-sided error, online-erasure-resilient tester for any property $\cP$ can be modified so that, given access to an input function $f$ that is far from $\cP$ via an online-corruption oracle, it outputs a witness of $f$ not being in $\cP$.
+This result applies to our testers for sortedness with few distinct values, linearity, and quadraticity.
+Note that the values of the witness could be corrupted values of $f$.
+For this task, it is helpful to think of the input $f$ as changing dynamically rather than there being a ground truth input $f$ as is the case for \Lem{no_erasures}.

 \begin{lemma} Let $\mathcal{P}$ be a property of functions that has a 1-sided error, nonadaptive, $t$-online-erasure-resilient tester.
 Then there exists a nonadaptive algorithm with the same query complexity that, given a parameter $\eps$ and access via a $t$-online-corruption-oracle $\cO$ to a function $f$ that is $\eps$-far from $\cP$, outputs with probability at least $2/3$ a witness of $f \notin \mathcal{P}$.
 The witness consists of queried domain points $x_1, \dots, x_k$ and values $\cO(x_1), \dots, \cO(x_k)$ obtained by the algorithm, such that no $g \in \cP$ has $g(x_i) = \cO(x_i)$ for all $i \in [k]$. \end{lemma}